Refurbished golf carts provide significant savings over buying a new one.

 I had been looking at used electric golf carts for several months.
 We needed to move up from a 2 seat golf cart to a 4 seat golf cart - something about the grandkids loving to ride on it.

-That was fine with me, as long as a golf bag carrier is attached to the back.
+That was fine with me, as long as a golf bag rack is attached to the back.

 I like sticking with one of these three major golf cart manufacturers because it is much easier to repair well known brands or to replace parts.